AntoineAssal/School-Notes/Process Synchronization.md

 	- Process signals the completion of its critical section.
 	- Another process should now be permitted to enter in the critical section.
 - **Remainder Section**:
-	- Process is/can still execute code that is independent of the shared resourcesS.
+	- Process is/can still execute code that is independent of the shared resources.
 #### Critical Section Requirements
 A solution to the critical-section problem must satisfy the following three requirements:
 1. **Mutual Exclusion**